UCR-Robotics/DisplayRT/example/displayrt_example_ros2/README.md

 # Compilation and Run
 The easiest way is to run [setup.sh](./setup.sh) in the current project folder.
 It will generate ROS2 message headers and libraries and compile the project.
 You can also manually compile it as a plain CMake project in /build directory.
 The generated executable is stored in /bin and message files in the /build directory.
 Note that the environment variable ```LD_LIBRARY_PATH``` needs to include the absolute path to the /build directory.
 Assume you are still in the current project folder, run ```./bin/displayrt_example_ros2_node -path-to-config ./config.yaml```.

+If you need to build it with catkin_make in the ROS2 workspace, copy the project to the right location such as ros2_ws/src and rewrite the CMakeList.txt following ROS2 tutorial.